misterbitmap/FastCarwl/README.md

-# LM Studio Qwen Crawler
+# Fast Crawler

-This project is a web crawler that utilizes the Qwen 3.8b model to retrieve and process links from a specified website.
+This project is a web crawler that retrieves and processes links from a specified website.
 The crawler is designed to extract links that exist within the same domain, ensuring that the crawling process remains focused and efficient.

 ## Project Structure

 ```
-lmstudio-qwen-crawler
+fast-crawler
 ├── src
 │   ├── main.py          # Entry point of the application
 │   ├── crawler.py       # Contains the Crawler class for web crawling
-│   ├── qwen_integration.py # Handles interaction with the Qwen model
 │   └── utils.py         # Utility functions for URL validation and HTML parsing
 ├── requirements.txt     # Lists project dependencies
 └── README.md            # Project documentation